 Here are some tips on how to manage ticks and make sure you spot them:

 Deer ticks (which cause Lyme disease) are most often found in wooded or grassy areas.
-They live in humid environments, and they tend to gravitate to natural fixtures such as leaves, bushes, trees, and gardens.
-To avoid ticks, it’s beneficial to steer clear of tall bushes or similar-sized vegetation, and garden or walk along areas with a clearly-defined trail.
+They live in humid environments, and they tend to gravitate to natural fixtures like leaves, bushes, trees, and gardens.
+To avoid ticks, it’s beneficial to steer clear of tall bushes or similar-sized vegetation, and garden or walk along areas with a clearly defined trail.